-Is any one seat on a commercial airplane safer than another in a crash?
-Is there anything I can do to increase my odds of survival if the plane goes down?
+Is any one particular seat on a commercial airplane safer than another in a crash?
+Is there anything you can do to increase your odds of survival if the plane goes down?

 If you’re just interested in raw survivor numbers, the folks over at Popular Mechanics have done a lot of the dirty work for you.
 In fact, they’ve revealed some interesting things overall.

 For starters, when you fly first or business class, you pay quite handsomely for a larger, more comfortable seat, free booze… and the highest likelihood of dying if the plane crashes.

 Research that examined every crash in the NTSB’s database between 1971 and 2007 shows that your chance of survival in first class (or the front 15 percent of the plane in all-coach) is a mere 49 percent.